Aurorastation/ForumUserAPI/README.md

 Generate a RSA Keypair and place it in the config folder (named public.pem and private.pem)

-Use the console command `php artisan jwt:generatetoken [endpoint]` to generate a authentication token for a specified endpoint.
+Use the console command `php artisan jwt:generatetoken [client_name]` to generate a authentication token for a specified client.

 Set the `Authorization: Bearer [token]` header in your requests to the API